wilkie/blog/posts/learning-mistakes-from-doom-masters.md

 author: wilkie
 tags: ["programming", "programming/mistakes", "programming/c"]
 date: 2013-01-08
+summary: "We all make mistakes regardless of how good people think you are.
+Speedrunners show us that our mistakes can be fun, and we shouldn't be ashamed of them.
+We look at the video game Doom and the bugs that allow speedrunners to break the game all in good fun."
 ---

 So, right now, and every year, the Speedrun Demos Archive ([speeddemosarchive.com](http://speeddemosarchive.com)) runs a marathon where they play video games and exploit glitches 24 hours a day for 7 days.
 They are promoting a great charity called the [Prevent Cancer Foundation](preventcancer.org) which hopes to aid in the research effort for better detection of cancer in hopes of eradicating it forever.